arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 	}
 	````

-	> **Speaking Point:** The method is called every time a facility request is updated, so we can take advantage of the Active Directory authentication token to call to the new set of Office365 REST APIs, which allows us to generate the document on-the-fly and post it straight to SharePoint.
+	> **Speaking Point:** The method is called every time a facility request is updated, so we can take advantage of the Active Directory authentication token to call the new set of Office365 REST APIs, allowing us to generate the document on the fly and post it straight to SharePoint.

 3. Save changes and go through publishing the **C# backend** once again.